Scholars, civic leaders and journalists discuss religion’s role in telling the story of Texas

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-This daylong symposium is presented by the Institute for Diversity and Civic Life, Religion News Service, The Texas Tribune and Southern Methodist University's Religious Studies department.
+This daylong symposium was presented by the Institute for Diversity and Civic Life, Religion News Service, The Texas Tribune and Southern Methodist University's Religious Studies department.
 The event is sponsored by The Eula May & John Baugh Foundation, The Henry Luce Foundation and Humanities Texas.

 The Texas Tribune is a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.